County Durham farmer says failure to reverse inheritance tax change could mean loss of family farms

 The mum-of-three said the government's plans for the industry had left her "devastated, betrayed and really frightened for our future".

-"In one day they've taken away the future for my children and for food production in this area," she added.
+"In one day they've taken away the future for my children and for food production in this area," she continued.

 "My farm's a very normal, average, family-sized farm - it's worth probably in the region of three to four million.
 But I don't have that money in the bank, it's just on paper.